PoorvikaBhat/journey_builder/README.md

 upstream	https://github.com/veeseekay/journey_builder.git (fetch)
 upstream	https://github.com/veeseekay/journey_builder.git (push)

-* `git fetch upstream` should now fetch the latest from your master/branch (upstream) and automatically merge in case of non-conflicts.
+╰─$ git fetch upstream should now fetch the latest from your master/branch (upstream) ╰─$ git merge upstream/master automatically merge in case of non-conflicts

 ### Commit

-Commit to your local repo and push the changes to github.
+Commit to your local repo and push the changes to github

 ╰─$ git add .
 Will add all changed files to staging
 ╰─$ git status Will show status of file changes